ANEESH KUDRIMOTI- MARCH 22, 2023

 (3.1) Results

-The results of the multilinear regression model are detailed below:
+The results of the series of regressions are detailed below:

 (4) Conclusion

-In this study, I seeked to determine potential causal effects of lockdown measures instituted during the Covid-19 pandemic and collaboration in Economics Research.
+In this study, I sought to determine potential causal effects of lockdown measures instituted during the Covid-19 pandemic and collaboration in economics Research.
 To investigate this, I utilized a publicly available record of NBER working papers from 1973 to present-day.
-After dividing up the set of working papers into those published between 2016 and 2019 and 2019 and 2023 and taking a random sample of 30 papers within each group, I recorded data on the universities, gender, and distance between coauthors for each individual paper.
-I then utilized a series of regressions to determine the causal effects of lockdown measures accounting for potential gender differences in research collaboration.
-However, due to a high degree of standard error in regression estimates, results were inconclusive and further investigation is required.
+After dividing up the set of working papers into those published between 2016 and 2019 and 2019 and 2023 and taking a random sample of 10- papers within each group, I recorded data on the universities, gender, field, and distance between coauthors for each individual paper.
+I then utilized a series of regressions to determine the causal effects of lockdown measures accounting for potential gender and field-related differences in research collaboration.
+While point estimates suggest economically important heterogeneity in the pandemic’s effects on co-author proximity, a larger sample size is needed to obtain statistically significant results.

 Disclaimer: The views published in this journal are those of the individual authors or speakers and do not necessarily reflect the position or policy of Berkeley Economic Review staff, the Undergraduate Economics Association, the UC Berkeley Economics Department and faculty, or the University of California, Berkeley in general.